The GoldSilver Team

 One advantage some users seek from cash and gold is privacy.
 While there is no such thing as a truly private transaction, no electronic record necessarily needs to be created that records who paid whom and where/when.
 For some people, that is important.

-Bitcoin, on the other hand, requires that very information – who and where and when – to function.
-Which means it’s not particularly private, without its users going to great lengths to obfuscate themselves.
-This surprises some crypto investors, as they assume they’re anonymous.
+Bitcoin, on the other hand, requires that very information — who and where and when — to function.
+Which means it’s not particularly private without its users going to great lengths to obfuscate themselves.
+This surprises some crypto investors, as they assume they’re anonymous, just like they can be in a web discussion group.
 But with Bitcoin, each and every transaction ever completed is recorded on its public ledger, including both the sender’s and receiver’s wallet addresses and digital signatures, authenticated by their public keys to prove it was actually them.
-While wallet addresses are just random numbers, once someone knows your public key, they can find every transaction you’ve ever completed on the network – your wallet is just a pseudonym like the pen-name of an author.
+While wallet addresses are just random numbers, once someone knows your public key, they can find every transaction you’ve ever completed on the network — your wallet is just a pseudonym like the pen-name of an author.

 Many popular services try to engineer around these limits by generating multiple wallets for every Bitcoin user, even a new one for every transaction.
 But access to the service and its records would quickly pierce through that — providing some public privacy, but no protection from something like a subpoena.

-Gold’s primary purpose in most portfolios is as insurance.
-Something that’s value is generally stable most of the time, on standby to serve a specific purpose when needed.
+Gold’s primary purpose in most portfolios is as insurance — something that’s value is generally stable most of the time and is on standby to serve a specific purpose when needed.

 Bitcoin, on the other hand, has been nothing but excitement for quite a few years: